Myrtle Beach Offers Plenty of Delightful Diversions during the Winter Months

 Eat, Shop and Party at Broadway at the Beach

 With bustling themed restaurants such as Hard Rock Cafe, Jimmy Buffett's Margaritaville and Senor Frog’s, as well as dozens of unique specialty shops, Broadway at the Beach brings the best of shopping and entertainment together on 350 acres in the heart of Myrtle Beach.
 Surrounding a scenic 23-acre lake, Broadway at the Beach offers more than 70 boutiques with apparel, shoes, sporting goods, toys, artwork, jewelry, gifts, housewares, beauty products and one-of-a-kind items.
 Visitors to Broadway at the Beach can also choose from 20 family-friendly restaurants and 12 nightclubs.
 Broadway at the Beach's fun family attractions include Ripley's Aquarium of Myrtle Beach, WonderWorks, Hollywood Wax Museum and a 17-screen movie theater.
-In addition, a Dave & Buster’s is scheduled to open at Broadway at the Beach in 2017.
+In addition, there is a Dave & Buster’s and many escape rooms with challenging and riveting experiences you may enjoy.

 Explore the Undersea World of Ripley’s Aquarium